-All students, regardless of reason for being at the school, should absolutely be parking across the street in the laundry lot in the lower portion.
-This lot is the big lot directly across Bryant Drive and the lower portion is located across from the Fire Station.
-At no time should a student be parking in the area in front of the Medical Tower main entrance or at the UOC office located behind the school.
-Parking in either of these areas is strictly prohibited and you will be subject to ticketing and possible towing at your expense.
+All students, regardless of reason for being at the school, are required to park across the street (Bryant Drive) in the large parking lot.
+At no time should a student park in the area in front of the Medical Tower main entrance, at the UOC office located behind the school or in the small lot in front of the school.
+Parking in any of these areas is strictly prohibited and you will be subject to ticketing and possible towing at your expense.